kamranahmedse/developer-roadmap/src/data/roadmaps/ai-engineer/content/langchain@ebXXEhNRROjbbof-Gym4p.md

 # Langchain

-Langchain is a tool designed to leverage blockchain technologies in the field of linguistics, language processing and machine learning.
-It's basically a language processing chain, essentially a system that deals with input in the form of a natural language and then performs various transformations on it.
-As part of the AI Engineer Roadmap, Langchain is essential as it brings a new angle to how artificial intelligence can be used to understand and process human languages.
-This tool allows the creation of language models which can be an integral part of developing AI systems with ability of natural language understanding and processing.
+LangChain is a software framework that helps facilitate the integration of large language models into applications.
+As a language model integration framework, LangChain's use-cases largely overlap with those of language models in general, including document analysis and summarization, chatbots, and code analysis.